Cambodia, The Kingdom of Wonder!

 The Magnificent Temples of Angkor & Surrounding Area

 Even if you are not a fan of temples, the sheer scale of Angkor will amaze all but the most blasé.
 It is not just one temple but several, spread over 70 square kilometres, with the iconic Angkor Wat the largest.
-But also visit Ta Prohm with the temple structure buried within the roots of the trees, and the intricate stone faces of Bayon equally impressive.
+But also visit Ta Prohm with the temple structure buried within the roots of the trees, and the intricate stone faces of Bayon are equally impressive.

-The conventional entrance to Angkor is from the East gate, now known as the Chinese Gate as it where the large follow the flag tour groups seem to gather.
+The conventional entrance to Angkor is from the East Gate, now known as the Chinese Gate, as it where the large follow-the-flag tour groups seem to gather.
 Huge numbers.
-But there are much more pleasurable quieter alternatives, you still see the same things but with fewer people.
+But there are much more pleasurable, quieter alternatives; you still see the same things but with fewer people.
 Ask us about the Vespa tours for an incredible lifetime experience.

 The town of Siem Reap is nearest to the temples, just a short 15-minute drive.
-It has seen considerable hotel development in recent years, and without doubt, it is much more commercial than a few years ago.
+It has seen considerable hotel development in recent years, and without a doubt, it is much more commercial than a few years ago.
 But it still has great charm, as long as you avoid the rather tacky Pub Street, and the whole experience with the temples remains one of the highlights on any tour to the region.
-Spare time to walk around the town, it is easy to explore and has some very pleasant restaurants, Boutiques, and museums, with the Siem Reap river – from which the town takes its name – adding to the attraction.
-Actually the name Siem Reap means Siam Defeated, a reference to the time the Cambodians drive the Thais from their city.

-And if you tire of temples, visit the huge Tonle Lake, one of the largest in Asia and explore the floating Kampong villages of the fisherman.
-A fantastic authentic heart-rendering experience as we travel to the villages slightly further out of town so untouched by commercial tourism.
-See also top tip below, a unique day of adventure and discovery as Tonle Lake can be combined with Beng Mealea temple.
+And if you tire of temples, visit the huge Tonle Lake—one of the largest in Asia—and explore the floating Kampong villages of the fishermen.
+A fantastic, authentic, heart-rendering experience as we travel to the villages slightly further out of town, so untouched by commercial tourism.

 TOP TIP

-There is so much to see and do in Siem Reap and we now particularly suggest at least 3 nights.
-In addition to visiting the main temples at Angkor Wat, we suggest travelling further out for a generally quieter experience and we particularly suggest the incredibly hidden temple of Beng Mealea – it is an extra hour of travel but a fantastic unique experience.
+In addition to visiting the main temples at Angkor Wat, we suggest travelling further out for a generally quieter experience.
+We particularly suggest the incredibly hidden temple of Beng Mealea – it is an extra hour of travel but a fantastic unique experience.

 Phnom Pehn and Song Saa Resort

-Cambodia is now rapidly shaking off its brutal, relatively recent past – although there are still pockets of evidence of the horrors, both in Siem Reap and particularly the capital Phnom Penh with the genocide museum.
 Most of our clients will just visit Siem Reap as a 4 day (3 night) extension from Bangkok.
-However, we can also arrange itineraries to include Phnom Penh – a surprisingly interesting rather edgy city with crumbling French colonial buildings and huge Soviet-style parks and squares and more recent high-rise.
+However, we can also arrange itineraries to include Phnom Penh – a surprisingly interesting, rather edgy city with crumbling French colonial buildings and huge Soviet-style parks and squares and more recent high-rise.

 We would suggest 2 nights.
 Particularly suggested for those familiar with the region rather than first-time travellers, as it is wonderfully authentic but can come as a shock to the system.